 Designation.
 From time to time Shopify may designate certain of its Experts and Partners as a “Plus Partner”, to be listed on the Plus Partner Program site.
 A Plus Partner will be required to execute a Plus Partner Program addendum.
 The granting of a Plus Partner designation is entirely within Shopify’s discretion.

 Revenue Sharing Plan.
 The revenue sharing plan for the Plus Partner Program is set out in a Plus Partner addendum.

 3. Removal of Designation

-Shopify may remove the Expert, Plus Expert or Plus Partner designation, as applicable, from any Partner at any time and for any reason, in its sole and absolute discretion, effective immediately upon notice to Partner.
-Upon notice of the revocation of such designation by Shopify, Shopify will remove Partner from the Experts directory or Plus Partner Program resources, and Partner shall immediately cease referring to itself as a Shopify Expert, Plus Expert or Plus Partner on any Website or otherwise.
+Shopify may remove the Expert or Plus Partner designation, as applicable, at any time and for any reason, in its sole and absolute discretion, effective immediately upon notice to the relevant Expert or Plus Partner.
+Upon notice of the revocation of such designation by Shopify, Shopify will remove Partner from the Experts directory or Plus Partner Program resources, and Partner shall immediately cease referring to itself as a Shopify Expert or Plus Partner (as applicable) on any Website or otherwise.

 Shopify can designate Partner as an Expert in its Expert directory or a Partner as a Plus Partner in the Plus Partner Program directory.
 These designations are at Shopify’s discretion, and can be removed at any time and for any reason.
 If Shopify removes the applicable designation, Partner must immediately stop referring to itself as a “Shopify Expert”, or “Shopify Plus Partner”.